jslarraz/rmon_probe/README.md

 # RMON probe
 RMON probe implementation (rfc 2819) using python and libpcap.
 Only the filter group is implemented at this moment.
+This project is a redesign of the original [rmon_probe](https://github.com/jslarraz/rmon_probe_old) that I developed during my [final year project](https://zaguan.unizar.es/record/31543?ln=en).

+This redesign involves a major change in the probe architecture, so that the Filter group and its functionality is implemented as an [AgentX](https://datatracker.ietf.org/doc/html/rfc2741) using the [pyagentx2](https://github.com/jslarraz/pyagentx2) library.

 ## Getting started